Stacy Taylor, LCSW

 There is a new brain stimulation called TMS that hasn't been tested for long-term safety.
 No one knows if this treatment could also cause brain damage, seizures, or other problems.

-I don't want to sound cavalier about suffering.
-Depression and other mental problems are horrible to contend with.
+I don't want to sound cavalier about the suffering caused by mental health problems.
+Depression and other mental problems are painful and difficult, and, at times, life threatening.
 Sufferers can feel desperate for relief.
-But it's important not to make matters worse.